National Lost Sock Memorial Day

 We don’t know where they go, but we know they’re always disappearing there.
 Is there some kind of vortex created within the whirl of hot air and tumbling wet clothes that exists within the dryer?
 Or perhaps within the washer there is some form of strange kraken-like creature that exists that eats them, and only the left one.
-Whatever the case, it is an inevitable fact of life that somewhere out there exists an ever-growing pile of missing left socks, and Lost Sock Memorial Day is your opportunity to mourn your dearly departed foot warmers, wherever they may be.
+Whatever the case, it is an inevitable fact of life that somewhere out there exists an ever-growing pile of missing left socks, and National Lost Sock Memorial Day is your opportunity to mourn your dearly departed foot warmers, wherever they may be.

-History of Lost Sock Memorial Day
+History of National Lost Sock Memorial Day

 History?
 There needs to be a history?
 If so the history stretches back through the history of knitted footwear through every culture and nation until it finally disappears at that most glorious (and yet soon to be vexing) moment when the first pair of socks was created.
-The first Lost Sock Memorial Day was held two days later when Og failed to find the sock his cavemother-in-law knitted for him, doubtless it had been eaten by a mammoth.
+The first National Lost Sock Memorial Day was held two days later when Og failed to find the sock his cavemother-in-law knitted for him, doubtless it had been eaten by a mammoth.